Joe Negroni: Later years and death

 In 1957, Frankie Lymon, upon the urging of Goldner, left "the Teenagers" and went solo.
-Eventually the group broke up.
+Eventually, the group broke up.
 Santiago tried to reunite "the Teenagers" in the 1970s and 1980s, in ill–fated comeback attempts.
-On February 27, 1968, Lymon was found dead in his grandmother's bathroom from a heroin overdose.
-In 1977, Garnes had died from a heart attack, and on September 5, 1978, Joe Negroni died from a cerebral hemorrhage in a New York apartment or home, just four days before his 38th birthday.
-Negroni was survived by his three children, two daughters and a son.
+On February 27, 1968, Lymon was found dead on the floor of his grandmother's bathroom from a heroin overdose.
+In 1977, Garnes had died from a heart attack, and on September 5, 1978, Negroni died from a cerebral hemorrhage in a New York apartment or home, just four days before his 38th birthday.
+Negroni was found unresponsive by his girlfriend, and Negroni was rushed to the hospital and died there, Negroni was survived by his three children, two daughters and a son.

 In 1993, Joe Negroni, Herman Santiago, Frankie Lymon, Jimmy Merchant, and Sherman Garnes—the original members of "the Teenagers"—were inducted into the Rock and Roll Hall of Fame, and in 2000, they were inducted into the Vocal Group Hall of Fame.
 In the 1998 film "Why Do Fools Fall in Love," the role of Negroni was played by actor Jon Huertas.